Blog Archive

 Sarah

-Saqqara & Dahshur Necropolis Pyramids in Cairo
+Saqqara & Dahshur Necropolis Pyramids, Cairo, Egypt

 https://www.youtube.com/watch?v=HCtJPxl65tM As I write this we are still yet to visit the Giza pyramids (watch this space!) but we have seen the less-visited Pyramid of Djoser (the Step Pyramid), which was the first pyramid to be built, and the Pyramid of Amenemhat III which earned the name Black Pyramid for